Bensk1/HyriseWorkloadGenerator/README.md

 #### Workload configuration

-A configuration consists of the following attributes, all of them are mandatory: days, secondsPerDay, verbose, compressed, calculateOverallStatistics, indexOptimization, queryClasses, queryClassDistributions, periodicQueryClasses.
+A configuration consists of the following attributes, all of them are mandatory: days, secondsPerDay, verbose, compressed, calculateOverallStatistics, statisticsInCycles, indexOptimization, findBestIndexConfiguration, availableBudget, queryClasses, queryClassDistributions, periodicQueryClasses.

 - **days** (*int*) : days the generator is going to simulate
 - **secondsPerDay** (*int*) : how long should the simulation of one of these days take